-The thought of getting to your destination is usually exciting and filled with all kinds of plans for how you will spend each day, whether you are going for business or pleasure.
-The thought of how to pack for travel abroad, however, maybe a little more of a challenge.
+The thought of getting to your destination is usually exciting and filled with all kinds of plans for how you will spend each day, whether you’re going for business or pleasure, but the thought of how to pack may be a little more of a challenge.

-Will you arrive at a hot, tropical island or a chilly blizzard?
-Does the country have rules that govern the way the way you can dress when walking around their cities?
-These things will help you decide what to pack as well as how you can dress on board the plane.
+Will you arrive at a hot, tropical island or straight into a chilly blizzard?
+Does the country have rules that govern the way you can dress when walking around their cities?
+These things will help you decide what to pack, as well as how you can dress on-board the plane.

-You will also want to keep in mind the weight of your baggage.
-Is it going to be practical to have a suitcase that weighs 60 pounds when you will have to carry it around during your whole trip?
-You might need to lift it onto any trains or buses that take you from one city to the next.
+You’ll also want to keep in mind the weight of your baggage.
+Is it going to be practical to have a suitcase that weighs 60 pounds when you’ll have to carry it around during your whole trip?
+You might need to lift it onto any trains or buses that take you from one city to the next…

-If you think it would be no problem or if you are not sure, fill up the suitcase you will take on this trip with 60 pounds of anything, perhaps books.
-Weigh it to make sure you haven’t gone over the limit or under.
-Then take this piece of luggage with you to buy some things you need for your trip.
+If you think it would be no problem or if you aren’t sure, fill up your suitcase with 60 pounds of anything – perhaps books.
+Weigh it to make sure you haven’t gone over or under the limit, then take this piece of luggage with you to buy some things you need for your trip.
 Think about having to run to catch your train with that suitcase.
+Are you reconsidering?

 Choosing Your Luggage

-No matter where you are going or what you will be doing, before you begin to pack, the first thing you should do is think about the best piece of luggage for this trip.
+No matter where you’re going or what you’ll be doing, before you begin to pack, the first thing you should do is think about the best piece of luggage for this trip.
 If you will be walking a lot, ask yourself how you will feel by day 5 or day 15 if it is too heavy on day 1.

-Pick the most versatile, most lightweight piece of luggage at your disposal.
+Pick the most versatile, lightweight piece of luggage at your disposal.
 It will have to be big enough to carry what you need as well as any gifts and souvenirs you plan to bring back with you.
-Check to be sure it is in good condition, too.
-A zipper won’t work or a wheel that breaks are so frustrating and could force you to buy a new piece of luggage while you’re abroad.
-That’s not how you want to spend your shopping money.
+Make sure it’s in good condition too.
+A zipper that won’t work or a wheel that breaks are frustrating and could force you to buy a new piece of luggage while you’re abroad.
+That’s not how you want to spend your shopping money!

-If you are a well-seasoned traveler and quite used to carrying everything on your back, You may want to choose a sturdy, a light-weight duffle bag could be a good option for your main baggage.
-It will carry everything you need.
-Likewise, some people have learned to pack like professionals, using only backpacks to carry them through 3 months of travel.
+If you are a well-seasoned traveler and quite used to carrying everything on your back, you may want to choose a sturdy, light-weight duffle bag, which will carry everything you need.
+Some people have learned to pack like professionals, using only backpacks to carry them through 3 months of travel.
 Both pieces of luggage are great options if you will be going a lot on foot.